Frequently Asked Questions

 Q: I applied last year, is there a special procedure I need to follow?
 Do I need to resubmit all of the application materials again?

 A: Regardless of whether you are applying for the first time or re-applying, all applicants must follow the same application procedure.
-Even if you have previously submitted an application, all materials must be resubmitted for the new application year, including all letters of recommendation.
-The only exception to this is test scores (as long as they are still valid - 5 years for GRE, 2 years for TOEFL).
-Unless you have retaken the GRE or TOEFL since your last application, you do not need to have ETS send scores again.
+Even if you have previously submitted an application, all materials must be resubmitted for the new application year, with two exceptions.
+Firstly, applicants who previously applied in 2014 or later may import recommendations, although we recommend that re-applicants submit at least one new recommendation.
+Secondly, test scores do not need to be resubmitted as long as they are still valid - 5 years for GRE, 2 years for TOEFL.
+If you have retaken the GRE or TOEFL since your last application, you should have ETS send us the new scores if you would like them to be added to your application.

 Q: Are interviews required?